rhmodding/Tickompiler/docs/engines.rst

 List of subs
 ~~~~~~~~~~~~

 All the following are asynchronous.
+All flipper roll subs have the first input after 4 beats.

 0x59
    Count-in, including cowbells and "Attention, company!"